 Possible configurations

 Figure 3 shows the broad categories of technologies and their topology in the APEL system.
 A message broker operates externally receiving data from sites.
 The APEL server pulls this data and stores it in a database.
 Periodically, the data is processed to create summaries.
-The summaries are then exported from the database and sent on via the same message broker.
+The summaries are then exported from the database and sent on via the same message broker to the EGI Accounting Portal for display to users.
 The database receives ad-hoc queries for the purpose of investigating problems with sites’ data.

 Figure 3 - APEL technology topology